 Where ICT is non-web software that provides a user interface, it shall satisfy the WCAG 2.1 Success Criterion 1.3.4 Orientation.

 11.1.3.5 Identify input purpose

+11.1.3.5.1 Identify input purpose (open functionality)

-Where ICT is non-web software that provides a user interface, it shall satisfy the WCAG 2.1 Success Criterion 1.3.5 Identify Input Purpose.
+Where ICT is non-web software that provides a user interface and supports access to assistive technologies for screen reading, it shall satisfy the WCAG 2.1 Success Criterion 1.3.5 Identify Input Purpose.

+11.1.3.5.2 Identify input purpose (closed functionality)

+Where ICT is non-web software that provides a user interface and is closed to assistive technologies, in at least one mode of operation the ICT shall present to the user, in an audio form, the purpose of each input field collecting information about the user when the input field serves a purpose identified in the WCAG 2.1 Input Purposes for User Interface Components section.

 11.1.4 Distinguishable

 11.1.4.1 Use of colour